Avirt: Active Violence Immediate Response Training

 Certification is valid for two years, ensuring participants stay up to date with best practices.

-Active Violence Emergency Response Training FAQ
+Active Violence Immediate Response Training FAQ

-Frequently asked questions about AVERT
+Frequently asked questions about AVIRT

-Who should enroll in AVERT?
+Who should enroll in AVIRT?

 The AVERT program’s unique blend of active shooter response and bleeding control training is beneficial for everyone, suitable across all industries and venue types: